 Bezier curve and its parametric equations have been proved as an effective and efficient math tools to describe and simulate any piece of curved segment and used for computerization as a modern design and animation tool.
-However, the intersection points problem is also the development bottleneck of the contemporary 2D/3D CAD/CAM tools as there were no effective solution to solve them in regarding to the above applications.
+However, the intersection points problem is also the development bottleneck of the contemporary 2D/3D CAD/CAM tools as there were no effective solution to solve them.

 My solutions are not only solved the Quadratic and Cubic Bezier curves' X points problems to reach the contemporary requirement, but I have also pushed its ability into the next degree, QuarticBez, as well.
 One degree higher means one more level of continuity and a higher level of controllability and the better simulation ability to much more complicated curve form.
 Also I believed that CubicBez and QuarticBez will be used to cover most of our current and future of design and simulation requirement.